RGHANILOO/terminal/README.md

 ### Did i hear you say that's cool

-Well, thank you, The idea was inspired by [this](https://nhcarrigan.com/), however i wanted to go for something that resembled more like my terminal on my Mac, i do spend a lot of time there afterall, moving, making, pulling, pushing, debugging, breaking and fixing
+Well, thank you, The idea was inspired by [this](https://nhcarrigan.com/), however i wanted to go for something that resembled more like my terminal on my computer, i do spend a lot of time there afterall, moving, making, pulling, pushing, debugging, breaking and fixing

-This is just a start and the MVP i envisioned for my application.
+This is just a start and the MVP i envisioned for my application maybe a buggy at times but i am proud of it and had alot of fun making it.

-#### Jokes aside
+#### Funnies aside
 ### Ongoing Development:

 Next steps for ongoing development of this site will be building some or all of the following features: